 CONS: Large buttons but there is more resistance when pressing them due to the protected button structure

 G-Shock GD120MB-1 Military Black

-The GD120MB-1 is a blacked-out all-digital Military Black version of the popular Big Case 100 Series.
-Measuring 55 × 51.2 × 17.4mm, the GD120 is better suited to those with large wrists.
-The GD120 has a 7-year battery making it a good choice for worry-free military use.
-The GD120 is also available in a brown camo version with a normal LCD display.
+The GD120MB-1 is a blacked-out all-digital Military Black version of the popular 100 series style of case.
+The GD120 has a 7-year battery, making it a good choice for worry-free military use.

 PROS: Large and tough looking, large buttons, good battery life